bensimkin/VendorConnect/REAL_API_FRONTEND_MISMATCHES.md

 8. Fix client name field mismatch - remove `name` from interfaces, use `first_name` + `last_name`
 9. Update all frontend code to use `getClientDisplayName()` helper instead of `client.name`
 10. Fix portfolio client and createdBy name field mismatches (same as #8)
+11. Remove `workspace_id` from all API responses and model relationships (single tenancy)
-11. Consider adding missing fields to interfaces for completeness
+12. Consider adding missing fields to interfaces for completeness